Former Utah vice squad lieutenant arrested in prostitution sting

 But due to his concerning statements, deputies are asking anyone who may have had involvement of this nature with Moss to contact investigators at 801-851-4010.

-The sheriff's office announced Wednesday that a second man was also arrested as part of the sting.Comment on this story
+The sheriff's office announced Wednesday that a second man was also arrested as part of the sting.10 comments on this story

 Richard Michael Martin, 29, of Riverton, was arrested after he solicited an undercover officer — whom he believed was a mother — to have sex with her preteen daughters, according to a statement from the Utah County Sheriff's Office.